ppy/osu-wiki/wiki/History_of_osu!/2007/en.md

 *Main page: [History of osu!](/wiki/HOO).*

-The following are some of the history of osu! since its beginning.
-Special thanks to [Sinistro](/users/5530) for helping in compiling 2007/2008 content.
+The following were some of the history of osu! since its beginning.
+Special thanks to [Sinistro](/users/5530) for helping in compiling the 2007/2008 content.

 ![](img/2007.jpg)

 ## July

 **osu! began as a proof-of-concept named "ouentest"**.
-The first version was released on the **1st of July, 2007**, to a small group of peppy's close friends and featured a very basic edit and play mode.
+The first version was released on **2007-07-01** to a small group of peppy's close friends and featured a very basic edit and play mode.
 The editor had no seeking or snapping functions, but allowed making simple beatmaps.
 There were **no sliders or spinners at this point**, but basic scoring/combo counters were present.
-The **first release took approximately 16 hours of coding time** and was done in a *single all-nighter*. **pUpdater** was introduced (now known as **osume**) to handle updating to the latest version.
+The **first release took approximately 16 hours of coding time** and was done in a *single all-nighter*. **pUpdater** was introduced (soon to be known as **osume**) to handle updating to the latest version.

 ![](img/2007-07_01.jpg "Song Selection")